jenna-winkler/travel-guide/README.md

-> 🚧 **Disclaimer**
->
-> The current MCP based implementation should be treated as temporary and exploratory.
-It's main purpose is to enable
-> integration of various agents into the platform and to explore underlying protocols, transports and possible
-> multi-agent
-> patterns.
-In Q2 2025, we expect to rebuild the SDK from the ground up.

 # Agent template

 This is an example template for a python agent that can be used in the beeai platform.